 Thermal screens specialize in retaining heat, which is great if you find yourself constantly heating to maintain optimal temperatures.
 But they also act as barriers, allowing growers to reduce the vertical space of a greenhouse.
 Less space means less heating is necessary, further minimizing the heating footprint.

-If your greenhouse is in warmer climates, you may experience overheating during summer days.
+If your greenhouse is in a warmer climate, you may experience overheating during summer days.
 In this case, shading or even blackout screens may help reduce the need for cooling.

 Humidity is unseen and less felt than temperatures (by us humans), but it plays a large role in the greenhouse environment, as high levels may cause diseases and overall diminished yield and quality.